aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 ### Overview

 You use [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to programmatically manage your infrastructure you describe with code.
-If you have created, in your AWS account, a resource with the [AWS Management Console](https://aws.amazon.com/console/) or the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) for example, you can choose to [import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) your resource into a CloudFormation stack, so you can manage the resource’s life cycle with CloudFormation.
+If you have created, in your AWS account, a resource with the [AWS Management Console](https://aws.amazon.com/console/) or the [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) for example, you can choose to [import](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import.html) your resource into a CloudFormation stack, so you can manage the resource’s lifecycle with CloudFormation.

-You can also use the import functionality if you want to [move your resources between stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/refactor-stacks.html), so you can organize your stacks and resources by [life cycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#organizingstacks).
-For example, you want to reorganize your application’s Security Group resources, that you managed with separate stacks, so that you can manage such resources with a stack you dedicate to Security Group resources for your application.
+You can also use the import functionality if you want to [move your resources between stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/refactor-stacks.html), so you can organize your stacks and resources by [lifecycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#organizingstacks).
+For example, you choose to reorganize resources such as [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/) (Amazon EC2) security groups into one stack - or stacks - you dedicate to your security group resources.

 {{% notice note %}}
 For more information on supported resources for import operations, see [Resources that support import and drift detection operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-supported-resources.html).